 Change and disorientation aren’t the only problems.

 In a car, plane, or train, your cat will be exposed to loud sounds and rumbling sensations that may grate on their feline nerves.
-And to top it all off, they’ll be confined in a carrier that may make them feel a bit stir-crazy.
+To top it all off, they’ll be confined in a carrier that may make them feel a bit stir-crazy.

-Here are some tips for making your cat’s traveling experience as comfortable as possible.
+Here are some tips for making your cat’s travelling experience as comfortable as possible.

 You know your cat better than anyone, so consider their temperament before taking them on a trip.
 How do they behave in unfamiliar situations?